 - Building Early Sentences Therapy (BEST) was developed by Newcastle University in partnership with speech and language therapists and has promising early signs of effectiveness.

 - The Derbyshire Language Scheme (DLS) has been used widely for many years but has limited formal evaluation.
 The study will use an adapted version of this scheme

 It is not currently possible to say which of these approaches is the most effective and this is the main question of this research study.

-Schools will be randomly allocated to one of the three groups: BEST, DLS or CCS.
+Schools will be randomly allocated to one of the two groups: BEST or DLS.
 Teachers will then be asked to identify children who are failing to meet expected language targets and who may benefit from a language intervention.
 Parents will be invited to participate in the project and asked to sign a consent form.
 After baseline assessments are conducted to confirm children’s eligibility for the project, researchers will deliver the interventions to the BEST and DLS groups.
 Researchers will work with teaching assistants from the schools to provide two intervention sessions a week for eight weeks.
 Each session will last about 30 minutes.
-After the 8 weeks when interventions are delivered to children in BEST or DLS schools, the researchers will assess all children again.
+After the 8 weeks when interventions are delivered to children the researchers will assess all children again.
 A third assessment will be conducted about 6-8 weeks later.
-This process will be repeated over three waves.
+This process will be repeated over two waves.

 There is more information on the LIVELY Flyer (opens as a pdf).

 The LIVELY study has been preregistered on the ISRCTN registry.